 Convenience for your customers should be a paramount priority for any eCommerce retailer.
-Shipping Multiple Addresses helps avoid the frustration that can occur when a customer is shopping for multiple people at one time.
+Shipping Multiple Addresses helps avoid the frustration that can occur when a customer is shopping for multiple people at the same time.

-Instead of forcing customers to place multiple transactions, they can quickly and easily ship individual items to different addresses with one order.
-This can be especially useful around the holidays, when people do their primary holiday shopping online.
+Instead of having to place multiple orders, your customers can ship individual items to different addresses from one order.
+This can be especially useful around the holidays, when your customers are shopping for gifts for multiple people.